schell/renderling.xyz/content/devlog/index.md

         alt="debugging shadow mapping - a sliver of scenery" />
 </div>

-It looks like the transformations are correct, and I can't find an obvious discrepancy between the shadow mapping vertex shader and the normal vertex shader.
+From the numbers it looks like the transformations are correct, and I can't find an obvious discrepancy between the shadow mapping vertex shader and the normal vertex shader.
 I'll take a look at the pipeline set up and see if there's anything obvious there that I missed.
 I think as a last resort I could use a pass-through fragment shader to try to "see more".

 The fact that I can see this sliver, though, makes me think there's still a problem with clip space.
 Somehow most of the scene is getting clipped in the shadow mapping vertex.